foxprimegames/Little-Known-Galaxy-Parser/README.md

   Then uses that list to iterate through the .assets of that list and pulls out recipie information. <br>
   Sorts the results by product, in the correct recipies template. <br>
   Puts results in the file folder: Output/Recipes<br>

-item_information_parser.py --<br>
-  Looks at assets in `Input/Assets/MonoBehavior`, and creates a mock infobox template of item data.<br>
-  Super versions of the same item are included in the base-item template.<br>
-  Two results are generated - one with sell price, and one where the items can't be sold.
-This should make it easier to check for changes to sell price. <br>

 shop_catalog_parser.py --<br>
   Looks at assets in `Input/Assets/MonoBehavior`, and creates a list of assets that start with `_StoreCatalog`.<br>